 A simple but fragrant soup, thanks saffron and laurel.
 He will like for sure to children but also to their parents, especially on a cold evening.
 They are ingredients that we always home: potatoes, Zucchini, peas.
-The sweetness combines perfectly with the aroma of saffron.
-The parsnip can be replaced with rice, but of course it will be added once the broth comes to a boil saw the long cooking time.
+The sweetness combines with the aroma of saffron.
+The noodles can be substituted for rice, but of course it will be added once the broth comes to a boil saw the long cooking time.

 Ingredients for 4 people: